petersyong/tfcb_2025/homeworks/homework02/README.md

 Complete the interactive tutorial.

-_Did you hit any points of frustration, and if so, how could we improve the material to avoid that frustration?_
+I did not hit any points of frustration when completing the tutorial.

 ## Problem 1